rfarr/UnixTime-D/README.md

 ### Rationale

 While D has good datetime support from std.datetime, the internal representation is always kept in stdtime (hecto-nanoseconds since Jan 1, 0 AD).
-This necessitate constant conversion to/from stdtime when all you want to deal with good ol' fashioned Unix Time.
+This necessitates constant conversion to/from stdtime when all you want to deal with good ol' fashioned Unix Time.

 UnixTime also allows you to more easily get at the raw clock values on your system and allows full